petervillaroman/cs302Notes/lectures/lecture10_double_rotations.md

 ### 50 25 75 50 80 20 30 10 15

-this requies a double rotation.
+this requires a double rotation.

 first, we need to perform a left rotation on the right subtree of the root node.